voxsim/knowledge/processes-vs-threads.md

+Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
+It doesn't necessarily mean they'll ever both be running at the same instant.
+Eg. multitasking on a single-core machine.

+Parallelism is when tasks literally run at the same time, eg. on a multicore processor.

 - [ ] Computer Science 162 - Operating Systems (25 videos):
     - for processes and threads see videos 1-11
     - [Operating Systems and System Programming (video)](https://www.youtube.com/playlist?list=PL-XXv-cvA_iBDyz-ba4yDskqMDY6A1w_c)